denis-sokolov/react-tools/docs/reference.md

 Spinner component ensures that the user is never stuck with an infinite spinner on the screen.
 By default, after a minute of being displayed, the spinner will crash.
 A proper crash screen with an apology is better than a stuck animation that does not represent any activity.

+You also have an option to delay the spinner from showing for a bit.
+This is preferred for most loading states, where there is a chance the content will show up soon.
+For user-initiated change operations, like dropping a file on an upload field, do not delay the indicator.

 The Spinner comes with a small, simple animation out of the box, but it can be customized.

 ```jsx